DenisionSoft/etu-coding/S7. Techniques and Tools for Information System Design (Java, SQL)/README.md

 The app is a multi window GUI made with Swing and AWT as a Bean that communicates to Services and extended-from-JPA Repositories.

 It was developed as a coursework for a Techniques and Tools for Information System Design course in ETU.

+To build and run, use `gradle build`, then `gradle bootRun` from the project root.